blkdevcon/eleventy-dot-js-blog/content/posts/sample-post-four.md

 ---
 title: Sample Post Four
 date: 2020-04-04
+description: Some days you get the bear, and some days the bear gets you.
 ---

 I’d like to think that I haven’t changed those things, sir.
 I think you’ve let your personal feelings cloud your judgement.
 Fate.
 It protects fools, little children, and ships named "Enterprise."
 Maybe we better talk out here; the observation lounge has turned into a swamp.
 I’ll be sure to note that in my log.
 Could someone survive inside a transporter buffer for 75 years?